 Your financial aid, excluding Federal Work-Study, may be applied toward your tuition, fees, meal plan, and residence hall charges.
 If you have any questions concerning charges on your bill, please contact the Office of Student Financial Services (Student Accounts) in room G-7 of the Foote-Hilyer Administration Center.
-After all charges are covered, any remaining credit balances will be mailed to you by check or by direct deposit by that office.
-Make sure the Office of the University Registrar has your current address.
+After all charges are covered, any remaining credit balances will be mailed to you by check or by direct deposit by Student Accounts.
+Make sure the Office of the University Registrar has your current address, which can be updated in iRattler.

-Remember, no loans can be processed until you accept your award via iRATTLER and complete the loan process.
+Remember, loans cannot be processed until you accept your award via iRattler and complete the loan process.
 Complete your master promissory note and loan Entrance Counseling at www.studentloans.gov (new borrowers only).

-You can view your Financial Aid award package via iRATTLER > Self-Service > Student Center
+You can view your Financial Aid award package via iRattler > Self-Service > Student Center